Release Notes#

 Currently, quadratic interactions are not supported for such variables.

-Leap’s IDE is now updated with an SDK version that supports real-valued variables in CQMs.
-If you have installed the Ocean SDK locally, upgrade to the latest version to enable formulating problems with variables of type real; see the Ocean documentation for details.
+The Leap service’s IDE is now updated with an SDK version that supports real-valued variables in CQMs.
+If you have installed the Ocean SDK locally, upgrade to the latest version to enable formulating problems with variables of type real; see the Ocean software documentation for details.

 Additional D‑Wave Quantum Computer in North America#